tonyatliv/llm-testbed/README.md

 ## Setup

+1. Create activate and [virtual environment](https://docs.python.org/3/library/venv.html) if your IDE does not do so automatically

-1. Install package dependencies by running `pip install requirements.txt`
+2. Install package dependencies by running `pip install requirements.txt`

-2. Create `.env` file by running `cp .env.example .env`
+3. Create `.env` file by running `cp .env.example .env`
     <br />_Be careful as this will overwrite your current `.env` file in case you already have one setup_

-3. Add any API keys or other environment variables to `.env` file
+4. Add any API keys or other environment variables to `.env` file

-4. Create a config file by running `cp config.json.example config.json`
+5. Create a config file by running `cp config.json.example config.json`
     <br />_Be carefulas this will overwrite your current `config.json` file in case you already have one setup_

-5. Run setup script by running `python setup.py`
+6. Run setup script by running `python setup.py`

 ## Configuration